scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 Without a strictly enforced separation of concerns, workflow stages often end up mixing both data processing and visualization.
-Although a displayed representation is always necessary for understanding this is a dead end for further data processing.
+Although a displayed representation is always necessary for understanding, it has been a dead end for further data processing.
 Because HoloViews objects represent themselves visually but also contain the raw data, the ability to continue processing is never terminated and exploration can